-Given the enormous focus companies across every industry have on improving their customer experience (CX) and customer-centricity, and driving customer engagement, loyalty and revenue through personalization (just to name a few basics), it shouldn’t take long to win support from senior management, once they see how customer MDM complements and improves the value of their long-term investment in CRM.
-A quick summary of common challenges MDM helps CRM address includes:
+Given the enormous focus companies across every industry have on improving their customer experience (CX) and customer-centricity, and driving customer engagement, loyalty and revenue through personalization (just to name a few basics), it shouldn’t take long to win support from senior management, once they see how customer master data management complements and improves the value of their long-term investment in CRM.
+A quick summary of common challenges master data management helps CRM address includes the below.

-2. Empowering data stewardship: Without MDM, maintaining customer data quality across the organization often falls to people with broader responsibilities.
+Without master data management, maintaining customer data quality across the organization often falls to people with broader responsibilities.
 This can result in data stewards losing focus on data that is less relevant to their personal needs.
-Customer MDM empowers them to cover all the bases.
+Customer master data management empowers them to cover all the bases.

-3. Delivering data governance: Without MDM, CRM requires teams to manually map and normalize data to match what the system demands.
-Customer MDM enables them to speed and automate this process and to adhere closely to enterprise data quality and regulatory standards.
+Without master data management, CRM requires teams to manually map and normalize data to match what the system demands.
+Customer master data management enables them to speed and automate this process and to adhere closely to enterprise data quality and regulatory standards.

-4. Eliminating data silos: No matter how you look at it, CRM can be defined as a data silo (with its own database, identities for customers, etc).
+No matter how you look at it, CRM can be defined as a data silo (with its own database, identities for customers, etc).
 This is one of the biggest causes of a poor CX.
-Customer MDM makes this a non-issue.
+Customer master data management makes this a non-issue.

-5. Present at creation: There are many sources of customer data which can be separated into two basic groups.
+There are many sources of customer data which can be separated into two basic groups.
 Sanctioned data from IT driven systems like ERP and CRM, and unsanctioned data that lives in spreadsheets, end user databases and even websites.
-Customer MDM handles both.
+Customer master data management handles both.

-Take customer relationship management to the next level by adding Customer MDM
+Take customer relationship management (CRM) to the next level with Customer Master Data Management

 CRM has proven itself as a truly indispensable asset to virtually any company that works with customers.
 Meaning pretty much everyone.
 Yet, it hasn’t delivered on the promise of providing a single platform for enterprise customer data.